ajjjjjjjj/opentx-docker-build/README.md

 Updated to support FlySky i6X and recent GCC version.

-A Docker container for building firmware [OpenTX](https://github.com/opentx/opentx),
+A Docker container for building [OpenI6X](https://github.com/Openi6x/opentx) firmware.

 The container contains a Debian Linux image pre-configured with the tools required to build OpenTX.
 Running the container will compile the firmware from a local source tree and produce a compiled firmware image.